garrandall/popular-music-data/tracks/little-egypt--ying-yang--the-coasters.md

 Gonna walk right down that street
 Like Bulldog Drummond
 'Cause I've been searchin'
-Oooh, Lord, searchin', mm child
+Oh, Lord, searchin', mm child
 Searchin' every which a-way
 Yeah, yeah
 But I'm like the Northwest Mounties